-This means that calories must be clearly labelled on physical menus, online menus, food delivery platforms and next to the physical item if ordering from a display stand.
+This means that calories must be clearly labelled on all of your physical menus, menu boards, online menus, third party delivery apps and next to the physical item if ordering from a display stand.

-Calorie information must be displayed in kilocalories (kcal) and it must be ‘easily visible, clearly legible, and not in any way hidden or obscured’.
-The legislation recommends using the same font or type of lettering, colour, size and background of the description or price of the food item.
+Calorie information must be displayed in kilocalories (kcal) and must be ‘easily visible, clearly legible, and not in any way hidden or obscured’.
+The legislation recommends using the same font, colour, size and background of the description or price of the food item.

 Menus must include the statement ‘adults need around 2000 kcal a day’

-Along with the calorie information in kcal, operators must display this statement ‘prominently at the point where people are choosing what to buy’ – on a menu screen or web page if it’s a digital menu, or on each side of a physical menu.
+Along with the calorie information, operators must display this statement ‘prominently at the point where people are choosing what to buy’.
+That includes web pages or menu screens for digital menus, or on each side of a physical menu.
 The statement can never be changed.

 In some cases menus need to specify the portion size of an item

-Operators don’t need to call out that a single portion serves one as the description of the menu item typically makes it clear.
-For example, chicken burger, 550kcal.
+Operators don’t need to call out that ‘single portions serve one’ as the description of the menu item typically makes it clear.
+For example, a chicken burger, 550 kcal.

 But if an item serves more than one person, the menu needs to specify the number of people it is intended to serve.
 If an item is intended for multiple people i.e. a sharing platter or a whole cake, calorie information must be provided for the whole item as well as information on how many people it is intended to serve.
 For example, 15 chicken wings, 1000 kcal, serves four.